dist-ribut-us/docs/mixnetrouting/readme.md

 protocol to receive any messages.

-A node could potentially decline to route at this point, but it would be easy to identify these nodes.
-Just send messages through the suspect node and see if they are delivered.
+A node could potentially decline to route at this point, but it would be easy to identify these nodes by sending messages through the suspect node and see if they are delivered.
 Once nodes are detected, they can be black listed and traffic to and from them will be blocked.